rapid7/insightconnect-workflows/workflows/Slack_Chatbot_VirusTotal_URL_Scan/help.md

 ## Setup

 Once the workflow has been imported, edit the workflow and setup or select your Slack connection in the _Start Lookup_ step, the _Post URL Lookup Confirmation_ step, and the _Post URL Scan Report step._
+Each Slack step will need the channel name updated as well (edit the input with the preset text of `change_me`).

 To run the workflow, @ your Slackbot in any channel or in a direct message along with the command "!url_lookup <url>".
 The workflow will post when it is starting the lookup and then again with the results of the lookup.